Panzergrenadier Division Großdeutschland: 1939–March 1942

+April 1942-May 1943

-The division was assigned to XXXXVIII Panzer Corps during the opening phases of Fall Blau, the Wehrmacht's 1942 strategic summer offensive in southern Russia.
+The division was assigned to XXXXVIII Panzer Corps during the opening phases of Fall Blau (Case Blue), the Wehrmacht's 1942 strategic summer offensive in southern Russia.
 During the combined Soviet winter offensives Operation Uranus and Operation Mars in late November through mid-December, the division fought near Rzhev, where it was rendered combat ineffective.
-By November 18, 1942, the division only had 7 Panzer II, 1 Panzer III, 19 Panzer IV, and 3 Sd.Kfz.
-265 Panzerbefehlswagen operational.
+Called upon to deal with one crisis after another, the division came to be known as die Feuerwehr (the Fire Brigade).
+By 18 November 1942, the division only had seven Panzer II light tanks, one Panzer III and nineteen Panzer IV medium tanks, and three Sd.Kfz.
+265 Panzerbefehlswagen command tanks operational.

 In January–February 1943, Großdeutschland and XXXXVIII Panzer Corps, along with the II SS Panzer Corps took part in the Third Battle of Kharkov.
-The division had 5 Panzer II, 20 Panzer III, 85 Panzer IV, 9 Tiger I, 2 Panzerbefehlswagen, and 26 Flammpanzer III available at that time.
-The division fought alongside the 1.SS Division Leibstandarte SS Adolf Hitler, 2.
-SS Division Das Reich and 3.SS Division Totenkopf during these battles.
-The division's losses as total write-offs at that time amounted to 1 Panzer III, 12 Panzer IV, and 1 Tiger I. After the conquest of Kharkov, the Großdeutschland was again pulled back and refitted.
+The division had 5 Panzer IIs, 20 Panzer IIIs, 85 Panzer IVs, 9 Tiger I heavy tanks, 2 Panzerbefehlswagens, and 26 Flammpanzer III flamethrower tank variants of the Panzer III available at that time.
+The division fought alongside the 1.
+SS Division Leibstandarte SS Adolf Hitler, 2.
+SS Division Das Reich and 3.
+SS Division Totenkopf during these battles.
+The division's losses as total write-offs at that time amounted to one Panzer III, twelve Panzer IVs, and one Tiger I. After the capture of Kharkov, the Großdeutschland was again pulled back and refitted.

-On 19 May 1943, with the addition of armoured personnel carriers and Tigers the division was redesignated Panzergrenadier Division Großdeutschland (Armored Grenadier Division Grossdeutschland), though, in reality, it now had more armored vehicles than most full-strength panzer divisions.
+On 19 May 1943, with the addition of armoured personnel carriers and more Tiger Is the division was redesignated Panzergrenadier Division Großdeutschland (Armored Grenadier Division Grossdeutschland), though, in reality, it now had more armored vehicles than most full-strength panzer divisions.